Hanseatic League: End of the Hansa

 The development of transatlantic trade after the discovery of the Americas caused the remaining contours to decline, especially in Bruges, because it centered on other ports.
 It also changed business practice to short-term contracts and obsoleted the Hanseatic model of privileged guaranteed trade.

 The trends of local feudal lords asserting control over towns and suppressing their autonomy, and of foreign rulers repressing Hanseatic traders continued in the next century.
-The city of Kiel was expelled from the League in 1518 for harbouring pirates.
+The city of Kiel was expelled from the league in 1518 for harbouring pirates.

 In the Swedish War of Liberation 1521–1523, the Hanseatic League was successful in opposition to an economic conflict it had over the trade, mining, and metal industry in Bergslagen (the main mining area of Sweden in the 16th century) with Jakob Fugger (industrialist in the mining and metal industry) and his unfriendly business take-over attempt.
-Fugger allied with his financially dependent pope Leo X, Maximilian I, Holy Roman Emperor, and Christian II of Denmark/Norway.
+Fugger allied with his financially dependent Pope Leo X, Maximilian I, Holy Roman Emperor, and Christian II of Denmark/Norway.
 Both sides made costly investments in support of mercenaries to win the war.
 After the war, Gustav Vasa's Sweden and Frederick I's Denmark pursued independent policies and didn't support Lübeck's effort against Dutch trade.

-However, Lübeck under Jürgen Wullenwever overextended in the Count's Feud in Scania and Denmark and lost influence in 1536 after Christian III's victory.
+However, Lübeck under Jürgen Wullenwever overextended in the Count's Feud in Scania and Denmark and lost influence in 1536 after Christian III of Denmark's victory.
 Lübeck's attempts at forcing competitors out of the Sound eventually alienated even Gustav Vasa.
 Its influence in the Nordic countries began to decline.

 The Hanseatic towns of Guelders were obstructed in the 1530s by Charles II, Duke of Guelders.
 Charles, a strict Catholic, objected to Lutheranism, in his words "Lutheran heresy", of Lübeck and other north German cities.
 This frustrated but did not end the towns' Hanseatic trade and a small resurgence came later.

 Later in the 16th century, Denmark-Norway took control of the southern Baltic Sea.
 Sweden had regained control over its own trade, the Kontor in Novgorod had closed, and the Kontor in Bruges had become effectively moribund because the Zwin inlet was closing up.
 Finally, the growing political authority of the German princes constrained the independence of Hanse towns.

 The league attempted to deal with some of these issues: it created the post of syndic in 1556 and elected Heinrich Sudermann to the position, who worked to protect and extend the diplomatic agreements of the member towns.
 In 1557 and 1579, revised agreements spelled out the duties of towns and some progress was made.
 The Bruges Kontor moved to Antwerp in 1520 and the Hansa attempted to pioneer new routes.
 However, the league proved unable to prevent the growing mercantile competition.